 Smoking is very common in our community.
-In fact, 25% of all Americans smoke cigarettes.
+In fact, 13.7% of all Americans smoke cigarettes and 3.2% of adult Americans vape.
 Nicotine can be as addictive as crank, heroin, or cocaine.
 It is always hard to quit, but the good news is that it's often easier to quit smoking during pregnancy.
 During pregnancy cigarettes often don't taste as good and pregnant women are more motivated to quit for their baby's sake!
 Cigarettes are particularly harmful to the developing fetus.
 Mothers who smoke are more likely than average to have the following problems: